Rohith-Igtm/Samrt-Paddy-Field/README.md

 The model is trained using real-world images and achieves over **80% accuracy**.
 Built entirely from scratch — including image handling, model training, and backend integration.

----

-Let me know if you'd like to include:

-* How to run
-* Example prediction
-* Tech stack
-  (We can add them later when you’re ready) ✅